DJI Osmo Mobile Review

 Gimbal Performance

-Overall, the DJI Osmo delivers some great some video and you really have to do something crazy to get unstable and shaky footage from the gimbal.
-Video quality is dependent on the phone you are using but the app can affect your footage so I ended up shoot a lot without the DJI app as the app works great on IOS but the app is not that great for Android users.
+Overall, the DJI Osmo delivers great video, and you really have to do something crazy to get unstable and shaky footage from the gimbal.
+Video quality is dependent on the phone you are using, but the app can affect your footage.
+I ended up shooting a lot without the DJI app, as the app works great on iOS, but it is not as good for Android users.

 DJI Go app

-The Osmo Mobile was designed to work with the DJI Go app and it has a lot of unique features for the DJI Osmo Mobile.
-The best feature, in my opinion, is the ActiveTrack, which is also found on DJI drones such as the Phantom 4 and Mavic Pro and allows the gimbal to track a particular subject.
-A user only needs to drag a square around the subject on the smartphone display and the Osmo Mobile will automatically start tracking the subject on its own.
+The Osmo Mobile was designed to work with the DJI Go app, and it has a lot of unique features for the DJI Osmo Mobile.
+The best feature, in my opinion, is the ActiveTrack, which is also found on DJI drones such as the Phantom 4 and Mavic Pro.
+It allows the gimbal to track a particular subject.
+A user only needs to drag a square around the subject on the smartphone display, and the Osmo Mobile will automatically start tracking the subject on its own.

 This feature is great for people who work alone and don’t have a cameraman shooting them, such as vloggers.
-But I am not a vlogger so I did not use this a lot.
-I sometimes used it when shooting a client and I used the DJI Osmo mobile as a b camera and it could follow my client around and give me reasonable good b-roll footage.
-Shooting with a phone means that you have a lot of depth of field so focusing is easy and it tracks really well.
-I never saw it lose a person unless he moved out of the shoot very quickly.
+But I am not a vlogger, so I did not use this a lot.
+I sometimes used it when shooting a client and used the DJI Osmo Mobile as a B camera, and it could follow my client around and give me reasonably good b-roll footage.
+Shooting with a phone means that you have a lot of depth of field, so focusing is easy, and it tracks really well.
+I never saw it lose a person unless they moved out of the shot very quickly.
 I would say that the tracking was actually better than on my DJI Mavic Pro drone.

-The last option that the DJI Mobile app gives you is the option to shoot panos.
+The last option that the DJI Mobile app gives you is the ability to shoot panoramas.
 You can get it to shoot nine shots and it will stitch them together into one large file.
-I used this once when I was shooting in a tiny alleyway and I had no wide angle lens with me, and it did the pano flawlessly, even though I was handholding the gimbal.
+I used this once when I was shooting in a tiny alleyway and I had no wide-angle lens with me, and it did the panorama flawlessly, even though I was handholding the gimbal.
 Really impressive stuff.

-The app is also one of the DJI Osmo Mobile biggest problems because the app is not the same across Android and IOS.
-4k shooting is only available on IOS so I did 90% of my shooting with the gimbal, and the default camera app on the LG V10 mobile phone.
-Although there have been major updates to the app over the last two years, the IOS version of the app has always been superior and I think that sucks.
-I am not really into Apple products and I prefer not to use them.
+The app is also one of the DJI Osmo Mobile’s biggest problems because the app is not the same across Android and iOS.
+4K shooting is only available on iOS, so I did 90% of my shooting with the gimbal and the default camera app on the LG V10 mobile phone.
+Although there have been major updates to the app over the last two years, the iOS version of the app has always been superior, and I think that sucks.
+I am not really into Apple products, and I prefer not to use them.

 Battery Life

-The Osmo Mobile comes with an 11.1V 980mAh Lithium Ion Polymer battery that gives it about 4 1/2 hours of charge.
-I was really worried about this and bought a second battery but the truth is, that your phone battery will die before the DJI Osmo Mobile battery will.
-I was never able to use up two full batteries in one day of shooting.
-So battery life is excellent with the DJI Osmo Mobile.
+The Osmo Mobile comes with an 11.1V 980mAh Lithium-Ion Polymer battery that gives it about 4 1/2 hours of charge.
+I was really worried about this and bought a second battery, but the truth is that your phone battery will die before the DJI Osmo Mobile battery does.
+I was never able to use up two full batteries in one day of shooting, so battery life is excellent with the DJI Osmo Mobile.

 Accessories

 DJI has an entire range of accessories for its Osmo gimbals.
 This includes a tripod base, extension rod, chest strap mount, and a universal mount.
 These expand the usefulness of Osmo gimbals, giving them more functionality but at a great cost.
 The accessories are not cheap.
-I guess this is where DJI was hoping to cash in as the DJI Osmo Mobile has the same propriety port that the DJI Osmo and DJI Osmo + has.
-So if you plan to use the accessories, then you need to buy them from DJI.
-Some fake ones did appear on the market last year, but by then most people would have bought the original accessories that they needed.
+I guess this is where DJI was hoping to cash in, as the DJI Osmo Mobile has the same proprietary port that the DJI Osmo and DJI Osmo+ have.
+So if you plan to use the accessories, you need to buy them from DJI.
+Some fake ones did appear on the market last year, but by then most people would have bought the original accessories they needed.
 The accessories that I bought are well made and strong.
-I have no real complaints about them except that the extension rode does not extend very high and it can be a little top heavy, so you need to weigh it down a little or a strong gust of wind will blow it over.
+I have no real complaints about them except that the extension rod does not extend very high and it can be a little top-heavy, so you need to weigh it down a little or a strong gust of wind will blow it over.

 DJI’s range of accessories for its Osmo products is probably the most comprehensive for any handheld gimbal stabilizer range currently in the market.